louchesprocket/pgnutil/README.md

 ``pgnutil -mm 3PQqn -i mygames.pgn``

-searches mygames.pgn for any game wherein three white pawns, one white queen, one black queen, and one black knight (plus kings) appears on the board without other pieces.
+searches mygames.pgn for any game wherein three white pawns, one white queen, one black queen, and one black knight (plus kings) appear on the board without other pieces.

+The <nobr>"-mmi"</nobr> (match material ignore colors) option performs the same search as <nobr>-mm</nobr>, but will also match the same material with reversed colors.

+The <nobr>"-mmd"</nobr> (match material difference) option is similar to <nobr>-mm</nobr>, but the parameter is interpreted as a material <i>difference</i>, rather than a complete list of material on the board.
+Thus,

+``pgnutil -mmd 2P -i mygames.pgn``

+will match a position containing two white pawns plus kings; two white pawns, one white knight, and one black knight plus kings; etc.

+The <nobr>"-mmdi"</nobr> (match material difference ignore colors) option is similar to <nobr>-mmd</nobr>, but also matches reversed colors.

+For all material-search options described in this section, the "mmply" [output selector](#output-selectors) may be used to output the half-move at which the match was found.

 ### Replacing